 Success is what each and everyone wants and the steps to be taken in getting to that point are very cardinal.
-Setting a goal is the key thing, because it becomes a driving force.
-And in order for that goal to be achieved it is important to have an objective that will be guide.
-Goals and objectives are similar in some way but the differences are many.
-Similarity and distinction between an objective and a goal is what we discuss in this article.
+Setting a goal is the key thing because it becomes a driving force.
+And in order for that goal to be achieved it is important to have an objective that will be guided.
+Goals and objectives are similar in some ways but the differences are many.
+Similarity and distinction between an objective and a goal are what we discuss in this article.

 Similarity and distinction between an objective and a goal

-Similarity and distinction between an objective and a goal includes that, they are usually set with a time frame that a company or an individual is suppose to achieve the target within the deadline.
-Both give motivation and encourage the company, business or individual to work hard at meeting the target.
+Similarity and distinction between an objective and a goal include: they are usually set within a time frame that a company or an individual is supposed to achieve the target within the deadline.
+Both give motivation and encourage the company, business, or individual to work hard at meeting the target.

 Top 10 Similarity and distinction between an objective and a goal

-- A goal cannot be measured because it is for a long period while an objective can be measured based on results for the specific period.
-For example an individual will set a goal to obtain a degree at the University but in order to do so he or she will need to set and objective to study every night for the assessments given in order to achieve that goal.
+- A goal cannot be measured because it is for a long period while an objective can be measured based on results for a specific period.
+For example, an individual will set a goal to obtain a degree at the University but in order to do so he or she will need to set an objective to study every night for the assessments given in order to achieve that goal.

-- The other distinction between a goal and an objective is that, a goal is more abstract than action oriented.
-It is a plan that is thought of but in order to achieve it actions need to be put in place which are the objectives.
-For example a company can set a goal to be the main supplier of drinks in a country.
-Certain measures will be out in place such as increasing the number of working hours and the number of workers which is an objective.
+- The other distinction between a goal and an objective is that a goal is more abstract than action-oriented.
+It is a plan that is thought of but in order to achieve its actions needs to be put in place which is the objectives.
+For example, a company can set a goal to be the main supplier of drinks in a country.
+Certain measures will be put in places such as increasing the number of working hours and the number of workers which is an objective.

 - Every individual decides what they want to become in the future and strives to achieve it.
-The goal is that point which a person envisions himself or herself, after a particular period of time.
-To achieve these goals, people usually put a timeline by setting objectives, so that they can reach their goal in the desired time.
-However, goals are long term.
+The goal is that point at which a person envisions himself or herself, after a particular period of time.
+To achieve these goals, people usually put a timeline by setting objectives.
+However, goals are long-term.

 - Goals are broad or wide in nature, while objectives are narrow.
-Goals are valuable for setting a general direction or vision, while objectives simply help in getting things done for that particular goal.
-A lot of sitting and planning adequately is needed when setting a goal while an objective can be thought of in a short time.
+Goals are valuable for setting a general direction or vision.
+Meanwhile, objectives simply help in getting things done for that particular goal.
+A lot of planning is needed when setting a goal while an objective can be thought of in a short time.

-- Objectives are narrow in scope, Specific steps, Associated with a schedule and time frame, The means to the end result, Easy to measure, Short term or medium term.
+- Objectives are narrow in scope.
+Specific steps are associated with a schedule and time frame.
+The means to the end result.
+Goals are easy to measure and short-term or medium-term.
 While goals create a vision with a wide range, objectives focus on the individual, achievable outcomes.